Last Quarter on

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 57% and getting smaller.
-The 21 days old Moon is in ♓ Pisces.
+Last Quarter on .
+The illuminated surface of the moon is 57% and getting smaller.
+The lunar cycle is 21 days old.

 * The exact date and time of this Last Quarter phase is on 13 June 2020 at 06:24 UTC.